jemunro/wehi-nextflow-training/module_2/README.md

     * `stdout` - stdout is a special output type that will return the standard output of the process run
     * `tuple` - A tuple represents a collection of inputs/out.
 These may be of either `val`, `path` or `stdout` types
 * Note that `QUANTIFICATION` defines two inputs channels, one for the salmon index and one for the reads for each sample
+* `Channel.fromFilePairs()` is a special method designed to handle paired file inputs from NGS sequencing

 ## 2.4 Software Containers
-* One of the most powerful features of Nextflow is it's support for software containers (Docker, Singularity, etc.) for process execution.
+* One of the most powerful features of Nextflow is it's support for software containers (Docker, Singularity, etc.).
 * Using containers will improve the reproducibility and portability of your pipelines.
 * Containers can be specified using the `container` directive.
 * You can find pre-made containers for popular bioinformatics software through [Bioconda](https://bioconda.github.io/)